F1r3Pr1nc3/A-Deadly-Tempest/README.md

-**A Deadly Tempest** is a Stellaris 2.5.1 mod, focusing on balance and gameplay of the mid-game L-Cluster event.
+**A Deadly Tempest** is a mod for Stellaris (actual 2.5.1, initiated by [Spartan878](https://steamcommunity.com/profiles/76561198026342102)), focusing on balance and gameplay of the mid-game L-Cluster event.
 It's also open source, so feel free to contribute!

 ## How to contribute